plotski/upsies/docs/reference.rst

 Jobs
 ^^^^

-Jobs are the intermediaries between utilities and a user interface.
+:mod:`Jobs <upsies.jobs>` are the intermediaries between utilities and a user interface.
 They provide data from utilities to the UI and handle user input.

 Jobs are instantiated with all the necessary input, e.g. from CLI arguments or configuration files.